 Within your report, share what your client can expect as the search optimization campaign progresses.
 Sharing information with your client in terms of results, future strategy, and keyword goals will help build an honest, transparent relationship and successful campaign.

 Digging into the SEO reporting items above should give you a fairly straightforward, yet fairly substantial amount of SEO campaign information to present to your clients.

-Contact us today for a free search presence audit.
+Contact us today for more information and a free search presence audit.